DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The central questions of this project are the follwings:
 - How are athletes socially connected through shared Olympic disciplines and events?
-- Which countries act as central hubs in the global sports network?
+- Which countries act as central nodes in the global sports network?
 - Do certain disciplines foster more interconnection between athletes or countries?

 &nbsp;&nbsp;&nbsp;&nbsp;I used the language `R` for this project mainly using `bipartite`, `igraph`, and `ggplot2` packages.
 By visualizing and analyzing these relationships through bipartite graphs, one-mode projections, and centrality metrics, we will find the structural dynamics within the Olympic system that go beyond surface-level competition results.